ZeroWu1412/manoa-flea-market.github.io/index.md

 Milestone 2 started on April 13, 2017 and ended April 27, 2017.

-The goal of Milestone 2 is to start working on our applications functionality by implementing the data model.
+The goal of Milestone 2 is to start working on the application's functionality by implementing the data model.

 Milestone 2 was implemented as [Manoa Flea Market Github Milestone 2](https://github.com/manoa-flea-market/manoa-flea-market/milestone/2)::